shaukatmakandar786/GitSolutions/GitHub-Password-Authentication/README.md

  see above link to solve this problem.

- commad to applay this facility.
+commad to applay this facility: git config --global credential.helper cache

-git config --global credential.helper cache
+commad to unset this facility: git config --global --unset credential.helper